The Commons Lounge and Earl Moseley, Jr. Resource Library

 Venue Reservations

 • TXST student and registered TXST student organizations can request to use the space.
-Please see the Honors college website for reservation information.
+Please see the Honors College website for reservation information.

 • Registered student organizations may request a reservation for an event held after 5pm during fall and spring.